neuefische/wd-flipped-classroom-curriculum/sessions/css-grid/css-grid.md

 ## Learning Objectives

-- What CSS Grid Layout is and how to use it
+- How to layout Webpages with CSS Grid
-- How to position grid cells
+- How to position elements in Grid cells
 - How to align cells

 ---